 The Group shall establish an ICAAP, documented it in a Manual and shall produce in this regard the ICAAP Report, as per the Circular C026 and Circular C027.
 Upon CySEC's request the ICAAP Report shall be submitted to CySEC.

-As per the CySEC's Dear CEO letter and the relevant provisions as stipulated in CySEC's Directive and CRR, the Group reviewed its Group structure as at 30 June 2019 and decided that it falls under consolidated supervision by CySEC.
-In this respect and as per the Section 3.3 of the Circular C026, the Group will prepare the ICAAP Report based on the consolidated Audited Financial Statements for the year 2019.
+Following the Company's decision with respect to the consolidated supervision and as per the Section 3.3 of the Circular C026, the Group is required to prepare ICAAP Report based on the consolidated Audited Financial Statements for the year 2020.

-The Group will adopt the Pillar I plus approach whereby it determines the minimum capital required under Pillar I methodology and subsequently incorporates in that methodology the risks that are either not covered or are partially covered by Pillar I. The Pillar I variable capital requirement is the sum of the credit risk and market risk requirements and the operational risk.
+The Group adopts the Pillar I plus approach whereby it determines the minimum capital required under Pillar I methodology and subsequently incorporates in that methodology the risks that are either not covered or are partially covered by Pillar I. The Pillar I variable capital requirement is the sum of the credit risk and market risk requirements and the operational risk.
 In order to validate the adequacy of the above requirements under the Pillar I calculations, the ICAAP proceeds with the following individual tests: